 With troubles heating up in Kansas, he joined the infamous Jayhawkers at age sixteen, riding across the Missouri border to wreak mayhem on pro-slavers.
 When the Civil War began,he joined the Union Army, where his duties sometimes included work as a scout and spy.

 After the war he returned to the plains to work as a buffalo hunter and as a scout and guide for the army.
-His nickname of Buffalo Bill earned him the attention of a dime novelist author, whose fictional Buffalo Bill brought fame to the real Buffalo Bill.
+His nickname of Buffalo Bill earned him the attention of a dime novelist whose fictional Buffalo Bill brought fame to the real Buffalo Bill.

 Gradually Bill worked his way into show business, while continuing as a scout and guide for the army.
-Soon after that he started his Wild West show, and for the next forty years, Buffalo Bill was always on center stage.
+Soon after that he started his Wild West show, and for the next forty years, Buffalo Bill was always center stage.

 Generous to a fault and not always the best businessman, Bill burned through several fortunes while enjoying his role as the most famous American in the world.
 His show became the precursor of the rodeo and the movie western.
 Bill had his problems—alcohol was one of them—but he worked for the betterment of many as a philanthropist, conservationist, and supporter of women’s rights.
 Through it all, he was cheerful, energetic, and beloved by those who knew him and who worked for him.
 He died in 1917 at the age of 71.
 His legendary status continues today.

 In The Boy Who Became Buffalo Bill, readers learn about Billy’s life and adventures, often in his own words.
-They also experience westward expansion, the slavery conflict in Kansas, and what life was life for frontier children.
+They also experience westward expansion, the slavery conflict in Kansas, and what life was like for frontier children.
 Most importantly, they meet a heroic boy who stepped into adult shoes to care for his family and fight for his country.

 Click Here > Radio Interview with Kansas Public Radio